aiplans/aiplans.github.io/getinvolved.md

 4. Share our [CFP](https://aiplans.github.io/callforpapers/) with those who may be interested.
 5. Follow us [on Twitter](https://twitter.com/createaiplans)!

-The organizers may be reached collectively at `aiplans2021 at gmail dot com` or individually at their respective .
+The [organizers](/organizers) may be reached collectively at `aiplans2021 at gmail dot com` or individually at their respective email addresses.